Bunny350/Bunny350/README.md

+> Build the crazy and cry about it.
+Cry about it and get the achievement. - srabbit 604 2 / XG

-> **OITSWILLIAM PANG** and the Open Source.
+**OITSWILLIAM PANG** and the Open Source.
 Sometimes makes products that already exists, but other times don't.

 The current repository he ranges includes:
 * 3D printer frames,